ShangSword/Aditya-Gupta-2023EE11181/README.md

 Real - time odometry - for real time odometry proj

-Resonant Converter - This contains a part of the Resonant converter.
+Hardware and Simulation_file - This contains a part of the Resonant converter.

 A Half documentation behind the simulation file - with simulating the converter and to a bit of trying to control the dead time within Plecs.